gesman/bitcoin-payments-for-woocommerce/readme.txt

 == Changelog ==

 = 4.20 =
 * Bitcoin SV support.
 Use Weighted Average exchange rate calculation.
-Electron Cash version 3.3.2 is last compatible version with BSV.
+ElectrumSV wallet is compatible with this plugin.
+Previous wallet, Electron Cash version 3.3.2 is last compatible version with BSV.

 = 4.19 =
 * Rebase from sanchaz's fork, minus cashaddr